 Cologix has access to thousands of miles of dark fiber routes in Canada’s provinces of British Columbia, Quebec, and Ontario.
 In turn, this dark fiber enables connectivity between Cologix’s data center campuses and to the cloud on-ramps that the company hosts in its data centers.

 Cologix hosts 13 cloud on-ramps to directly and privately access hyperscale cloud service providers.
-As a result, the company controls 75% of Canada’s direct cloud on-ramps at its data centers, including three in Vancouver with Google Cloud Platform, Microsoft Azure ExpressRoute, and Amazon Web Services.
+As a result, the company controls 75% of Canada’s direct cloud on-ramps at its data centers, including three in Vancouver with AWS Direct Connect, Azure ExpressRoute, and Google Cloud Interconnect.

 Following Cologix, other major providers hosting important connectivity sites in Canada include Equinix, Allied Properties, and Polaris Realty.